Édouard Surcouf: Biography

 This new company would be a pioneer in the introduction of rubberised fabric for the construction of envelopes of dirigibles.
 He continued Gabriel Yon's enterprise in providing equipment for the Spanish Army.

 On 27 July 1900 he was appointed Technical Instructor at the first Swiss military aérostiers training school in Geneva.

-In 1902 Surcouf built his first dirigible, the Astra I, Lebaudy I, for the brothers Paul and Pierre Lebaudy (see :fr:famille Lebaudy), designed by :fr:Henri Julliot and nicknamed "le Jaune" ('Yellow').
+In 1902 Surcouf built his first dirigible, Lebaudy I, for the brothers Paul and Pierre Lebaudy (see :fr:famille Lebaudy), designed by :fr:Henri Julliot and nicknamed "le Jaune" ('Yellow').
 The :fr:Le Lebaudy (dirigeable) was a hydrogen-filled, cigar-shaped airship pointed or thinning at the sides, 57 m long, powered by a 40 hp engine with a propellers on each side.
-In 1904 the industrialist Henry Deutsch de la Meurthe ordered the dirigible Le Ville de Paris (Astra II), which had a bad accident during its inaugural flight in December 1904.
+In 1904 the industrialist Henry Deutsch de la Meurthe ordered the dirigible Le Ville de Paris, which had a bad accident during its inaugural flight in December 1904.
 It was rebuilt, and Le Ville de Paris flew again in 1906.

 Henry Deutsch de la Meurthe joined with Surcouf in 1908 to found the Société Astra (Société Astra de constructions aéronautiques).
 This new company increased production, making Wright brothers aircraft under licence and their own models such as the CM.
 The firm also made dirigibles, notably at Meaux and at the industrial site of Boulogne-Billancourt.
 Surcouf surrounded himself with aeronautical engineers, among which :fr:Henry Kapférer would become the administrator of this new industrial firm.
 New dirigibles appeared: